openhive-network/wax-doc/src/typescript/transaction-builder/operation-factories/comment-builder.md

 # Comment-reply and Post operations

-One of complex operations supported by Hive blockchain is publishing the blog posts and replies (comments) to them.
-To simplify it, the Wax library provides two helper operation factory classes: `BlogPostOperation` and `ReplyOperation`.
-Below, we provide snippets for creating blog post and reply including scenarios when are defined additional properties, (internally) involving additionally another blockchain operation: `comment_options_operation`.
+One of the complex operations supported by the Hive blockchain is the publishing of blog posts and replies (comments) to them.
+To simplify it, the Wax library provides specific helper operation factory classes: `BlogPostOperation` and `ReplyOperation`.
+Below, we provide snippets for creating blog posts and replies including scenarios where additional properties are defined.
+These scenarios internally involve an additional blockchain operation called `comment_options_operation`.

 ## Creating a blog post with custom JSON-metadata properties